-Concurrent with the implementation of the interim projects, the District and other groups are conducting water quality research, ecosystem-wide planning, and regulatory programs to ensure a sound foundation for science-based decision-making for long-term water quality solutions.
-However, in order to meet the ambitious time frames in the Everglades Forever Act, the District may be required to make recommendations for the longterm solutions based on incomplete science, engineering and regulatory information, which carries associated environmental and economic risks.
+The orderly process of research and rule-making established by the Act was designed to provide sufficient science and engineering information to reduce the uncertainty and minimize risks associated with long-term water quality solutions.
+Nevertheless, in order to meet the ambitious time frames in the Everglades Forever Act, the District may be required to recommend long-term solutions based on incomplete science, engineering and regulatory information, which carries associated environmental and economic risks.
 The key gaps in the information base for the long-term decisions, described throughout this section, are summarized below:

 - 1. The Class III numeric phosphorus criterion for the Everglades Protection Area. - 2.
 The methodology to be used to determine compliance with the Class III numeric phosphorus criterion for the Everglades Protection Area. - 3.
 The relationship between waters entering the Everglades and the resulting water quality in the Everglades. - 4.
 Revised water quality standards for parameters other than phosphorus applicable to the Everglades Protection Area and EAA canals. - 5.
-Basin-specific discharge limits for waters entering the Everglades Protection Area.

-- 6. Technical efficacy and cost effectiveness of enhanced BMPs. - 7.
+Basin-specific discharge limits for waters entering the Everglades Protection Area. - 6.
+Technical efficacy and cost effectiveness of enhanced BMPs. - 7.
 Means to optimize the phosphorus treatment performance of STAs. - 8.
-Technical efficacy of advanced treatment technologies, along with examination of costs and benefits of phosphorus reduction alternatives, and implementation schedules. - 9.
-Water quality evaluation for tributaries other than those treated by the ECP. - 10.Modifications to the flows and phosphorus loads resulting from C&SF Restudy components, along with implementation schedules. - 11.Hydrologic regimes from the LEC Plan, along with implementation schedules. - 12.Funding constraints for long-term solutions and time frames, including Amendment 5 issues. - 13.Basin-specific combinations of BMPs, STAs, advanced treatment technologies as needed and/or additional regulatory programs.
+Technical efficacy of ATTs, along with examination of costs and benefits of phosphorus reduction alternatives, and implementation schedules. - 9.
+Water quality evaluation for tributaries other than those treated by the ECP. - 10.
+Modifications to the flows and phosphorus loads resulting from CERP components, along with implementation schedules. - 11.
+Hydrologic regimes from the LEC Plan, along with implementation schedules. - 12.
+Lack of funding for long-term solutions and time frames, including resolution of the public/private mix of funding in concert with the recent "polluter pays" amendment to the Florida constitution. - 13.
+The basin-specific optimal combination of BMPs, STAs, ATTs, as needed, and/or additional regulatory programs.